gvwilson/sensibleadventures/short-stories/arecibo.md

 but it is neither polite nor prudent to dwell upon that, particularly not when rumors of Her Majesty's illness flutter around the court like pigeons.

-"Ah, and this must be our foreign barbarian," the visitor continues as a tall figure in the plain brown robe of a monk comes up the gravel path in the waning evening light.
+"Ah, and this must be your barbarian," the visitor continues as a tall figure in the plain brown robe of a monk comes up the gravel path in the waning light of evening.

 The young astrologer inclines his head again.
-He is no longer taken aback by the foreigner's black skin, but thinks he will never get used to how quietly he walks.
+He is no longer taken aback by the foreigner's black skin, but will never get used to how quietly he walks.
 "Are you at peace?" he asks in greeting.

 "I am, and you?"
+He is barefoot again,
-He has forgotten to wear sandals again, the young astrologer notes, but according to the caretaker he has at least eaten that day.
+the young astrologer notes,
+but according to his servants he has at least eaten that day.
-Her Majesty's minister insist on regular reports, and the young astrologer would rather fill them with trivia than even hint at some of the unorthodox things the foreigner says.
+Her Majesty's minister insist on regular reports, and the young astrologer would rather fill them with trivia than the unorthodox things the foreigner sometimes says.

 He clears his throat.
 "May I have the honor of introducing you to scholar Liu Zhao,